School of Education

 MA Education Alumni Profiles

-This is a collection of reflective accounts from MA Education alumni.
-They describe why they chose to study at the University of Nottingham, their experience of the course and how it has helped develop their career.
+This is a collection of reflective accounts from MA Education and MA Education (Online) alumni.
+They describe why they chose to study with the University of Nottingham, their experience of the course and how it has helped develop their career.

 Click on an image below to go to that profile.